Demystifying JOIN Algorithms

 are many kinds of joins in SQL databases, but this post will

-focus only on the INNER JOIN
+focus only on the INNER JOIN.
+1

-between two large tables very efficient if the
+It is possible to make the JOIN between two large tables very efficient if the

 result is going to be small.
 That being a common scenario in practice, makes

-s an interesting topic of research.
+JOINs an interesting topic of research.

-algorithm can be very slow because JOIN
+A naive JOIN algorithm can be very slow because JOINs are essentially nested

 loops.

-1 2 3 4 |
+1 2 3 4 | |

-A better alternative to the algorithm above is the HashJoin
+A better alternative to the algorithm above is the HashJoin.
+In the first step

-, a hash table of one
+of a HashJoin, a hash table of one

-— is built.
+of the JOIN operands — table_a — is built.
 Then a cheap lookup can

 replace the expensive innermost loop doing a sequential scan on the whole

-for each row of table_a
+table_b for each row of table_a.

-1 2 3 4 5 6 7 |
+1 2 3 4 5 6 7 | |

 This code snippet above is very common in hand-written backend and UI code stitching data together to show something useful to users.
 So it should be no surprise that this is what databases commonly do to solve the same problem.